TV Pop Diaries

 BBC2 Something Else - Saturday 6th October 1979

-In the late seventies our South London Boy was living in Birmingham, and turned up at Pebble Mill for a recording for BBC2's youth magazine show, chatting with the hosts about fashion.
+In the late seventies our South London Boy was living in Birmingham, turning up at the Pebble Mill studios for a recording for BBC2's youth magazine show, chatting with the hosts about the current state of street fashion.
 Martin Degville from the future Sigue Sigue Sputnik also went along for a laugh.

 BBC1 Top Of The Pops - Thursday 26th November 1981